endlessm/eos-installer/README.md

 * Host system: a normal Endless OS installation.
 Build `eos-installer` in `toolbox`, and run it on the host system.
 * Disk 1: a GPT-formatted drive with an exFAT partition with label `eosimages`.
-  This partition should contain an Endless OS disk image (`.img.xz` or `.img.gz`) in its root directory, and a corresponding `.img.[gx]z.asc` GPG signature.
+  This partition should contain an Endless OS disk image (`.img`, `.img.xz` or `.img.gz`) in its root directory, and a corresponding `.img(.[gx]z)?.asc` GPG signature or `.img(.[gx]z)?.sha256` SHA-256 checksum.
 This can be a loopback device if you want to avoid using removable media, but it has to have a GPT. (xz decompression is really slow, so gz is strongly recommended.)
 * Disk 2: a target disk or loop associated file large enough to write the OS image to. `eos-installer` only considers non-removable disks with a corresponding block device to be install targets, so unless you have a